 Three fresh cuttings of a new variety of tree collards.

-They have been perennial for three years for us now in the California Bay Area where we have had mild winters never getting below 25° F. We are uncertain of their cold tolerance, it is probably around 20° F. In the spring they go to seed with the rest of the annual brassicas in the garden, but have then rebounded in late spring and remain very productive from mid summer until late the following spring.
-They do tend to get a bit more aphid pressure than our purple tree collards (which rarely get any aphids), similar to our annual kale.
+We have grown them as a perennial for five years in the California Bay Area where we have mild winters never getting below 25° F. We are uncertain of their cold tolerance until we receive more information from customers in colder climates, but it is probably around 20° F. In the spring they go to seed with the rest of the annual brassicas in the garden, but then rebound in late spring and remain very productive from mid summer until the following spring.
+While flowering they do tend to get more aphids, similar to annual kale.
 The aphids are easily washed off with a hose.

-You should receive your cuttings approximately three-four days after they are shipped.
+We generally ship on Tuesdays and you should receive your plant(s) approximately three-four days after they are shipped.
 Please be mindful of your local weather conditions when ordering.
-Your young cuttings may be damaged by freezing or hot weather.
-We cannot be responsible for cuttings that freeze or get fried in the mail.
+Your young plant(s) may be damaged by freezing or hot weather.
+We cannot be responsible for plants that freeze or get fried in the mail.
 If there is a defect with your order due to our packaging or a long delay from the post office please take a photo of your plants immediately and contact us within 24 hours of receipt of your shipment.